 - Burnout can take your mind to a bad place.
 The belief that you can’t change how you currently feel can leave you fearing the worst-case scenarios.

 There’s no getting away from the fact that burnout is extremely serious, and much more than just a case of being ‘a bit stressed’ at work.
 If you, or a colleague, is exhibiting any of the above signs, now is the time to deal with them.

 ‘Why’ Look at the impact of the work you do and the positive effect it has on other lives.
 The PERMA model can help bring meaning to your life.
 If you think you are in the wrong role, maybe now is the time to consider a move and rediscover your passion for what you do.

 2. Reassess Your Workload

 What do you need to do, and what is additional?
 Reassess your role to identify what is essential and what you can delegate to cut out the excess.
 If necessary, schedule time with your Senior Partner to discuss reallocating non-essential work.

 From a yoga session to taking up squash, whatever floats your boat is good for the psyche.
-Building in time to exercise not only increase your health but provide additional benefits such as positivity and energy, as well as contributing to a better night’s sleep.
+Building in time to exercise can not only increase your health but provide additional benefits such as positivity and energy, as well as contribute to a better night’s sleep.